 - SECURE A CERTIFICATE OF OCCUPANCY once you have settled on an open date and purchased or leased your space.

-- Use the PPS Buyer's Guide to ORDER EQUIPMENT & SOFTWARE for your practice.
+- Use the APTA Private Practice Buyer's Guide to ORDER EQUIPMENT & SOFTWARE for your practice.

 - Consider your square footage and floorplan prior to purchasing equipment.